yjnsrc/setuprb/README.md

 ### Requirements

-SSH access to the `Yeojinet` BravoSprintHub Bitbucket repository.
+SSH access to the `Yeojinet` BravoSprintHub repositories in Bitbucket.

 ### Usage